joinpursuit/Pursuit-Core-Web-Auth-Lab/README.md

 ## Getting Started

+1. Fork this repository
+1. Clone the forked repository to your computer.
-1. Create an express application on your local machine.
+1. Create an express application on your local machine **in the cloned directory**
-1. Using create-react-app, make a new react project.
-You may make it in a sub-directory of the express app, or in a separate directory.
+1. Using create-react-app, make a new react app in a sub-directory of the express app.
 1. Fulfill the listed technical requirements below.

 ## Deliverables

-1 or 2 repos and applications.
+A pull request on this repository with a working application.

 ## Technical Requirements